abdelFerdous/TeamProject1/markdown/tuan.md

     -price:
     -Runes for the legend

+20/2/2023:
-I have updated apperances of the pages:
+I have updated apperances of the pages :
     -mobile friendly
     -change color of the pages so that make it better

+21/2/2023:
+I just made a new form which allow user to update the meta of each champion.
+Although it hasn't completed, but I think it seems oke (update link hasn't created).
+I haven't apply css to the form.
+I have test the form and database, and it runs pretty good.